Download This Sample

 May Day and Labour Day

 - In May 1886, labor leaders rallied near the Chicago Haymarket Square which turned into a riot after someone threw a bomb at the police officers.

-- As a result, number of people died and some were convicted for the bombing.
+- As a result, a number of people died and some were convicted of the bombing.

 - In Canada and the United States, May Day is not an official holiday.
 Instead, May 1st marks the Haymarket Affair and was declared by the International Socialist Conference as International Workers’ Day in 1889.